This post was originally published in 2017. It has been updated with the tips you need to make the most of your day off.

-I’ve been working from home for over six years and it’s taken me nearly as long to learn how to separate my work time from my free time.
+I’ve been working from home for over seven years and it’s taken me nearly as long to learn how to separate my work time from my free time.
 I went through many seasons where I found myself writing blog drafts on Sundays, emailing campaign managers on Saturdays, or editing photos in the middle of a date night (talk about an unhealthy relationship with work).
 I knew I had to get myself out of that routine or I would never fully be present or learn to relax.

 While it can be a challenge to truly disconnect and just enjoy a day of rest – without pushing myself to do errands or other adulting tasks – I’ve also found that it’s really necessary to prioritize time for myself.
 If I constantly fill my spare moments with work, I get burnt out and never really enjoy a day off.
 Practicing healthy work boundaries and scheduling time for myself has been a game-changer.
 This post is geared towards those who work from home or run their own business, but I believe that everyone can find it beneficial!

 How to Reduce Anxiety When You’re Panicking // Why Self Care is More Than a Trend // 6 Stress Relief Tips for When Life is Hard

 I find I’m the most accepting of time off if I schedule it into my calendar ahead of time.
 When I anticipate a day or evening to be free of work, it helps me mentally prepare to turn off and live in the moment.
 It also motivates me to get my work accomplished in advance so I can truly relax without worrying about any deadlines.